 - Take That: Most prominently, the major villains early on are "Alice Bernley" and her Tibetan "spirit guide."

 - Twenty Minutes into the Future: Most of the series is this (with background set in the past and semi-present).
-The script was originally written in the 1980s, which shows in some sections.

 - Wandering Jew: The mysterious leader of the Koum Damah Patar, Yokhanan Bar-Zebadee, also known as the disciple John.

 - We Can Rule Together: The Antichrist makes this offer to Jesus.
 Predictably, it doesn't work.